-III.
+II.
 Grading System

-The School of Law records letter grades, except where the nature of the course makes a letter grade impractical.
+1. General.
+The School of Law records letter grades in courses, except where the nature of the course makes a letter grade impractical.
 The School of Law grade structure for all course work is as follows:

-A 4.00 B 3.00 C 2.00 D 1.00 P Pass
+A 4.00 В 3.00 C 2.00 D 1.00 P Pass

 A- 3.67 B- 2.67 C- 1.67 F 0.00

-C+ 2.33 D+1.33
+C+ 2.33 D+ 1.33

 The cumulative grade point average of any student is determined by multiplying each grade given for every graded course by the total number of semester hours assigned to that course, then dividing the product by the number of graded credits attempted.
 Grade point averages are calculated to the second or hundredths decimal place and are not rounded upward or downward.
 Grade point averages are calculated for every student upon the submission of course grades for each semester and summer term, where applicable.

 2. Pass-Fail Courses.
 In certain courses, a grade of "P" (Pass) is assigned if the student satisfactorily completes the course.
 A grade of "P" in a pass-fail course does not have a grade point value, but is intended to reflect work equivalent to the letter grades of "A" through "C".
-A grade of "F" in a pass-fail course is intended to reflect work equivalent to the letter grades of "F".
+A grade of "F" in a pass-fail course is intended to reflect work equivalent to the letter grades of "C-" through "F".
 A grade of "F" (Fail) in a pass-fail course is treated as if it were a letter grade of "F".
 Courses taken at another law school for credit have no effect on a student's cumulative grade point average at this School of Law.

-3. Unsatisfactory Grades.
-Grades of C-, D+, and D are considered Unsatisfactory.
+- 3. Unsatisfactory Grades.
+Grades of C, C-, D+, and D are considered Unsatisfactory.
 A grade of F is considered Failure and no credit is awarded.
-A student with a grade point average of less than 2.00 at the end of any semester, after the first semester of the student, is subject to dismissal.
+A student with a grade point average of less than 2.33 at the end of the spring semester of any academic year, is subject to dismissal.
 Any required course with a grade of F must be repeated.
-If the failing grade is in a course which is the prerequisite to an advanced course, the prerequisite course must be repeated successfully before the advanced course is taken.

-4. Grade Normalization.
+If the failing grade is in a course which is the prerequisite to an advanced course, the prerequisite course must be repeated successfully before the advanced course is taken. - 4.
+Grade Normalization.
 The law faculty has adopted a grade normalization policy for all graded courses.
-Under this policy, a faculty member who is teaching a required course or a large section course (25 students or more) must distribute grades so that the mean or average grade for the class falls within the range of 2.90 to 3.20, with the distribution as follows:
+Under this policy, a faculty member who is teaching a required course or a large section course (25 students or more) must distribute grades so that the median grade for the class is a B, with the distribution as follows:

-A- And above 0-25% B- And above 40-85% C- And above 75-100% D+ And below 0-25%
+A- And above 0-25%

+B- And above 40-85%

+C- And above 75-100%

+D+ And below 0-25%